JaeyeonKim01/JaeyeonKim01.github.io/content/authors/admin/_index.md

  Hello, my name is Jaeyeon Kim!
 I also go with Jay.
 I'm currently a first-year Ph.D. student at Harvard CS, advised by [Sitan Chen](https://sitanchen.com/) and [Sham Kakade](https://sham.seas.harvard.edu/).

-At Harvard, my research goal is to **enhance the community's understanding of current generative models** and also **develop a new paradigm on generative modeling**.
-My recent work on [Masked Diffusion](https://arxiv.org/abs/2502.06768) received an outstanding paper award at ICML!
+At Harvard, my research focuses on **deepening our understanding of modern generative models** and **pioneering new paradigms for generative modeling**.
+My recent work on [Masked Diffusion](https://arxiv.org/abs/2502.06768) received an Outstanding Paper Award at ICML!

 Previously, I earned a B.S. in Math at Seoul National University, where I worked in Optimization Theory with professors [Ernest Ryu](https://ernestryu.com/) and [Asu Ozdaglar](https://asu.mit.edu/).
-There, we have developed H-duality, a novel duality framework in optimization algorithms. ([1](https://arxiv.org/abs/2305.06628), [2](https://arxiv.org/abs/2311.17296), [3](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=1bXthLsAAAAJ&citation_for_view=1bXthLsAAAAJ:9yKSN-GCB0IC)).
-In junior high school, where my academic journey began, I won multiple awards in [Math Olympiads](https://rmms.lbi.ro/rmm2019/index.php?id=results_math).
+Together, we developed H-duality, a novel duality framework for optimization algorithms. ([1](https://arxiv.org/abs/2305.06628), [2](https://arxiv.org/abs/2311.17296), [3](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=1bXthLsAAAAJ&citation_for_view=1bXthLsAAAAJ:9yKSN-GCB0IC)).
+Earlier in my academic journey, I won multiple awards in [Math Olympiads](https://rmms.lbi.ro/rmm2019/index.php?id=results_math).

-My ultimate life goal is to be an influential person in a specific field, which I'm still seeking.
-My competence is usually in integrating a new field, both in real life and academically.
-Beyond work, I like to spend time outside, travel, work out, and run.
+I was born and raised in South Korea.
+When I’m not working, you’ll probably catch me outside—traveling, working out, or running.
+I’m quick at learning new environments, both in real life and academically: as soon as I grasp the underlying structure, I translate it into my own words and turn it into novel insights.

 {style="text-align: justify;"}